UserOfficeProject/user-office-lib/packages/uows-client-generator/README.md

 ## How to run

 You must be connected to STFC's internal network in order to access the UOWS WSDL.
-To use the soap interface offered by this project you must compile the client generator first:
+To use the soap interface offered by this project you must first install the package:

-`tsc .\SoapInterfaceGenerator.ts`
+`npm i @stfc-user-programme/uows_client_generator`

+Then import it into your script:

+`import * as uows_client_generator from "@stfc-user-programme/uows_client_generator";`

-Then run the resulting script:
+Next, run the createInterface method:

-`node .\SoapInterfaceGenerator.js`
+`uows_client_generator.createInterface();`

-This will produce the UOWSServiceInterface.ts file which you can import into your own project and use.
+This will produce the UOWSServiceInterface.ts file which you can use to make SOAP calls to the UOWS.

 This file describes a class containing the SOAP methods.
-To use it with the default WSDL (available [here](https://api.facilities.rl.ac.uk/ws/UserOfficeWebService?wsdl)), simply instantiate it like so:
+To use it with the default WSDL (available [here](https://api.facilities.rl.ac.uk/ws/UserOfficeWebService?wsdl)), simply import the file and instantiate the class like so:

 `const client = new UOWSSoapClient();`